Malibu Moon: Stud career

 Malibu Moon first entered stud in 2000 for a low stud fee of $3,000 at Country Life Farm in Maryland.
 After producing Eclipse Champion two-year-old Declan's Moon and graded winner Perfect Moon in his first two crops, he was relocated in 2004 to the Castleton Lyons Farm in Kentucky to service a wider range of mares, and his fee was raised to about $10,000.
 He was then relocated again in 2008 to Spendthrift Farms, where he stood for a fee of $75,000 since 2017.

 As of 2017, Malibu Moon sired over 100 black-type stakes winners and 40 graded stakes winners.
 His progeny have collectively earned over $99 million.
-Malibu Moon has also been recognized as a broodmare sire, particularly as the broodmare sire of Eclipse Champion Stellar Wind.
+Malibu Moon has also been recognized as a broodmare sire, particularly as the broodmare sire of Eclipse Champions Stellar Wind and Sierra Leone.

 Malibu Moon died from an apparent heart attack in his paddock at Spendthrift Farm on May 18, 2021.